-The mission of the University has always been to provide high-quality accessible academic and professional education based on respect for others, social justice and equality.
-Newman University seeks to make a positive difference to individuals and communities through the contribution of staff, students and graduates and will continue to do so.
+The mission of the University has always been to provide high-quality accessible academic and professional education based on the values of respect for others, social justice and equality.
+Newman University seeks to make a positive difference to individuals and communities through the contribution of staff, students and graduates.

-The Council is charged with the responsibility of setting the strategic direction of the University in the longer term.
+The Council is charged with the responsibility of setting the strategic direction of the University.
 Council approved a new Strategic Plan in June 2014 covering the period 2014-2020.
 The Strategic Plan derives from the clear framework of a new vision, a reasserted Catholic ethos and the confirmed mission and values of Newman University.
 The key strands of the Strategic Plan are: formation for students; formation for staff; research, enterprise and scholarship; collaborative partnerships and sustainable development.
 Newman, in line with its motto 'ex umbris in veritatem' (out of the shadows into truth), is committed to continued enhancement of its approach to formation for students and staff.
-Following the appointment of the new Vice-Chancellor in January 2017 the Strategic Plan has been reviewed and refreshed.
+The University is currently developing a new strategic framework covering the period 2020-2025 and this will be published in summer 2020.